MartinUnity/games-moo-longwar/README.md

 Extra:

 - More pirates in each wave; make sure defenses are prepared for it.
-- One also has to weave, flee and run from piratesat least initially - and again when pirate cruisers arrive
+- One also has to weave, flee and run from pirates at least initially - and again when pirate cruisers arrive
 - Pirates can easily kill an outpost until early mid-game tech makes them strong enough.

 ## 1.3.1